enyioman/project18/project18.md

 ![Terraform state list](./media/statelist2.png)

-## STEP 2: Configuring A Backend On The S3 Bucket
+## STEP 2: Configuring A Backend With An S3 Bucket

 So far, we have been using the default backend, which is the local backend – it requires no configuration, and the state file is stored locally.
 This mode can be suitable for learning purposes, but it is not a robust solution, so it is better to store it in some more reliable and durable storage.